damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 To close a vacancy:

+1. Hiring manager to clear the pipeline of candidates in all stages of application.
+Consider adding tags to candidates who were interesting but were passed over in this hiring process.
+Adding tags makes it easier to find them in Workable later on if you are recruiting for the same or a similar position.
 1. Ask a Workable admin (People Ops) to close the position in Workable.
 People Ops: consider archiving the job posting to reduce number of positions GitLab is charged for by Workable.
 1. Create a MR, in which you remove the application URL for Workable, and set the listing flag in the `jobs.yml` file to `open: false`.
 See ["vacancy creation process"](#vacancy-creation-process) for reference).